Pope urges US reconciliation, condemns racism and street violence

 "At the same time, we have to recognise that the violence of recent nights is self-destructive and self-defeating.
 Nothing is gained by violence and so much is lost," he said.

-He asked Americans to implore God for "the national reconciliation and peace for which we yearn" and asked the Madonna to "intercede for all those who work for peace and justice in your land and throughout the world".
+Francis asked Americans to implore God for "the national reconciliation and peace for which we yearn".

+US President Donald Trump came under fire from Christian leaders who criticised him for using religious symbols as a backdrop for staged photo opportunities.

+They condemned the administration's forceful displacement of peaceful protesters near the White House on Monday so Trump could be photographed holding a Bible in front of an Episcopalian church.